dillionmegida/esgit/README.md

 ### Examples

-You can just enter `esgit` in your terminal to show the list of commands which you can choose from.
+You can enter `esgit` in your terminal to show the list of commands which you can choose from.
 When you do so, you see the commands displayed like this:

 <div style='max-width: 400px; margin: 0 auto'>
 <img src='./esgit.png' />